Dining Out 2 minutes 29 April 2025

 See the New York City guide

-April showers bring spring menus.
+May is in full bloom, and with it comes spring menus.
 Courses are changing across the city, with the freshest produce peeking in and a sense of brightness coming back onto the plate.
-And with Mother's Day on the menu – don't forget! – the special tastings are opening up for reservations.

 Get out your datebook: The MICHELIN Guide has plans for you, New Yorker.